circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 These images are typically extensions of official Docker images and include tools especially useful for CI/CD.
 All of these pre-built images are available in the [CircleCI org on Docker Hub](https://hub.docker.com/search?q=circleci&type=image).
-Visit the `circleci-images` GitHub repo for the [source code for the CircleCI Docker images](https://github.com/cimg/circleci-images).
+Visit the `circleci-images` GitHub repo for the [source code for the legacy CircleCI Docker images](https://github.com/circleci/circleci-images).
+Visit the [Developer Hub](https://circleci.com/developer/images/) for links to all the repositories for each next-gen image.
 Visit the `circleci-dockerfiles` GitHub repo for the [Dockerfiles for the CircleCI Docker images](https://github.com/circleci-public/circleci-dockerfiles).

 _**Note:** CircleCI occasionally makes scheduled changes to images to fix bugs or otherwise improve functionality, and these changes can sometimes cause affect how images work in CircleCI jobs.
 Please follow the [**convenience-images** tag on Discuss](https://discuss.circleci.com/tags/convenience-images) to be notified in advance of scheduled maintenance._